Minivera/Carleton-Web-Dev/src/wc-course-website/README.md

 When we created the `postList` component, we decided to create a `li` node for each entry post fetched from the API .
 To add content in there, we could add more logic to the `postList` render method, but creating a specific component for that purpose gives us more freedom to change the implementation later.
-We do run into a small issue by creating a new component thought.
+We do run into a small issue by creating a new component though.
 To describe that issue, let's look at the final HTML created in the web page.
 Open the debugging tools of your browser and inspect the HTML, you should see something like this:

 ```html